-Wondering how to clean a flat screen TV?
-To clean the old television set, all you needed was a soft rag and a trusty bottle of Windex.
+Are you wondering the best way to clean a flat screen TV?
+To clean old television sets, all you needed was a soft rag and a trusty bottle of Windex.
 Cleaning your new flat screen monitor, on the other hand, is not quite as simple.

 This post may contain affiliate links.

 Flat screens are very sensitive, and can obtain scratches and other damage easily.
 Luckily the cleaning process can still be completed in just a matter of minutes – it just requires a little special care.

 Follow These Steps to Clean a Flat Screen TV